p00ya/screenutil/README.md

 # Screenutil
+ScreenUtil v1.0 - Copyright (C) Mowlem Enterprises Ltd 2006.

 This is abandonware formerly found at mowlem-enterprises.co.uk.
-Copyright unknown.

 Use it to change screen resolution on a mac programatically: